CNS-OIST/STEPS_Docker/README.md

 # JupyterLab / STEPS

-This repository provides the Docker recipe to build an image providing a JupyterLab environment with [STEPS](http://steps.sourceforge.net).
+This repository provides both the Docker recipe and runtime configuration of the official CNS-OIST STEPS Docker image.

 ## Requirements

 You must have:
 * Docker installed and running.
 * [Docker Compose](https://docs.docker.com/compose) utility installed.
+* Git

 ## Basic Usage